 Peony plants need at least eight hours of direct sunlight and well-drained soil to thrive and produce their gorgeous flowers.
 Plant the tubers about 3 feet apart, and water thoroughly.
 You may need to add stakes to support the peony stems when the plant reaches the flowering stage.
 The peony petals are edible, and you can add them to iced drinks or salads.

 Once your garden gets going, you can teach your children about responsibility and the reward of hard work.
-If there are any particular flowers and vegetables that your family has successfully grown, do let us know here at Crème de la Crème of Centennial, CO, and be sure to share your gardening tips.
+If there are any particular flowers and vegetables that your family has successfully grown, do let us know here at Crème de la Crème of Lone Tree, CO, and be sure to share your gardening tips.